Mortgage Q&A: “Why are mortgage payments mostly interest?”

 Loan amount: $200,000

-Each month, the borrower would need to make the same payment to the lender in order to satisfy the entire balance in 30 years.
+Each month, the borrower would need to make the same payment to their lender or loan servicer in order to satisfy the entire balance in 30 years.

 The amount would never change, though as mentioned, the composition would.
 In fact, it would change every single month during the loan term.